shafay07/reactjs-todoApp/README.md

-# reactjs
+# reactjs-todoApp
-Repository to brush up React concepts.
+A basic react-todoApp to brush up basic React concepts.